Dolores Hart: Film career

-It was during the filming of Come Fly With Me that she became close friends with Karl Malden, who also starred in the picture.
+During the filming of Come Fly With Me she became close friends with Karl Malden, who also starred in the picture.
 Malden wrote in his autobiography When Do I Start? that when he and his wife Mona wanted to go out, Dolores would spend time babysitting their kids.
 She adored the Maldens' children and quickly became like a member of the family.
-It was shortly after the picture that Dolores got engaged and she actually asked Malden's daughters Mila and Carla to be her bridesmaids.
-It was after they had a couple of fittings on their dresses that Dolores appeared at the Maldens’ and announced she was calling off the wedding.
+Shortly after the picture, Dolores got engaged, and she asked Malden's daughters Mila and Carla to be her bridesmaids.
+After they had a couple of fittings of their dresses, Dolores appeared at the Maldens' and announced she was calling off the wedding.
 A few days later she came over with what amounted to all her worldly possessions, jewelry, purses and knick-knacks, and told the girls to take what they wanted.
 She said she was moving away and that it was "an affair of the heart" (her exact words quoted by Malden).
 She not only left behind her fiancé, she left her acting career as well.

-Even though she broke off her engagement to Los Angeles architect Don Robinson (April 16, 1933 – November 29, 2011), they remained close friends: she admitted she loved him—"Of course, Don, I love you."
+Even though she broke off her engagement to Los Angeles architect Don Robinson (April 16, 1933 – November 29, 2011), they remained close friends: she admitted she loved him — "Of course, Don, I love you."
 But, Robinson said: "Every love doesn't have to wind up at the altar."
-He never married and visited her every year, at Christmas and Easter, at the abbey in Connecticut, until his death.
+He never married, and visited her every year, at Christmas and Easter, at the abbey in Connecticut, until his death.

+Among the films Hart turned down were Honeymoon Hotel and Bedtime Story.
+Filmink argued:

+We doubt that she would ever become a big star – Hollywood was too geared against women stars in the late 1960s unless you could sing, and all Hart's contemporaries found things harder as the decade went along.
+However, she was beautiful, warm and could act – she would have had a life-long career.
+We can see Dolores Hart in a hit sitcom, a string of interesting TV movies and some theatre work, as well as the inevitable guest shots on The Love Boat and Fantasy Island.